 Leaders can move mountains when they understand that they share the same universal needs that their associates do.
 People want to be valued, listened to, appreciated, respected, involved and connected.
 They wish to have meaning in their lives.
-At the very least, people want their self-esteem to be maintained and, ideally, enhanced.
-It’s a similar concept to establishing a mentorship program that makes employees feel supported by and part of a community with their fellow colleagues.
-Psychological wellbeing influences productivity hugely, which makes it an important fact for aspiring leaders to learn.
+At the very least, people want to maintain their level of self-esteem and, ideally, enhance it.